A fabrication guide for planar silicon quantum dot heterostructures

 Field noise, such as charge- and spin-noise~\cite{Kuhlmann2013} can also influence the lifetime of the quantum state.
 One strategy to deal with these fluctuations is to tune the quantum dots to certain regimes in phase space where the energy levels of interest are insensitive to these fields.
 This can happen in the clock transition of Bi dopants in Si~\cite{Rashidi2016a}, by dressing qubits and tuning them appropriately~\cite{Laucht2016}, or for hybrid quantum dots. ~\cite{Shi} Another effect that can influence quantum states are fluctuations in the electrochemical potential at longer timescales.
 These have been shown to occur due to charge offsets fluctuating over time in glassy media and their intrinsic two-level systems (TLS).~\cite{Zimmerman2008,Stewart2016}

 Finally, unintentional quantum dots, charge traps, or charge defects can influence a desired quantum state.
-This class of effects can manifest when the scale of the wavefunction of the charge carriers involved is equal to the scale of (unintended) features or variations in the structure.
+This class of effects can manifest when the scale of the wave function of the charge carriers involved is equal to the scale of (unintended) features or variations in the structure.
 In silicon, the electrons have a larger transverse effective mass ($m_t^* = 0.19m_0$) as compared to e.g. the electrons in \ce{GaAs} ($m^* = 0.067m_0$).
-The electrons in silicon therefore have a smaller wavepacket.
-Smaller features in the structure, or atomic scale defects can thus play a more significant role.
+The electrons in silicon therefore have a smaller wave packet.
+Smaller features in the structure or atomic scale defects can thus play a more significant role.